 What (from your view as a data user) is a critical factor to ensure sustainability of the LSC hub?

 Important factors to ensure sustainability pointed out by participants at all levels included establishing strong partnerships with relevant stakeholders, including government agencies, NGOs, private sector entities, and development partners.
 Collaboration and coordination among these stakeholders can help ensure the availability of funding, technical expertise, and other resources necessary to support the operations and maintenance of the LSC hub.
 This can be achieved through ongoing consultation and engagement with key stakeholders to understand their data and information needs, as well as the challenges and opportunities they face in their work.
 In addition, the LSC hub should be adaptable and responsive to changing contexts and emerging trends and should priorities user-centered design principles to ensure that its products and services are relevant, accessible, and useful to its target audiences.
 Capacity building of local actors to use and apply LSC data and information in their work is vital.
 This can be achieved through training, technical assistance, and other capacity-building activities that empower local stakeholders to make informed decisions and take action to address land and soil degradation, improve crop productivity, and promote climate-smart agriculture.
-Furthermore, responsible owner must be assigned to manage the hub and there must be political will both at local and national level, and synergy among stakeholders to contribute towards sustainability of the hub.
+Furthermore, a responsible owner must be assigned to manage the hub and there must be political will both at local and national level, and synergy among stakeholders to contribute towards sustainability of the hub.

 Are you willing to pay for the LSC information services?